 At our monthly meetings we host fishing experts: from fleet captains and fishing guides to fishing conservation groups and equipment manufactures.
 We share a meal and many fishing tales each month.
 Please see our monthly newsletter, The Chum Line, for articles on upcoming speakers, past events and club sponsored outings.

-The Los Angeles Rod and Reel Club Foundation (Foundation) is a state and federally recognized 501(c)3 charitable organization founded in 1951.
+The Los Angeles Rod and Reel Club Foundation

 The primary purpose of our Foundation is to provide children in need with the opportunity to participate in recreational fishing through the various fishing programs sponsored by the foundation, thereby, encouraging and supporting future generations of anglers, to set high standards for sportsmanship in recreational fishing and to teach youngsters both the skills and the ethics of sport fishing while introducing them to the enjoyment of the sport; to encourage and financially support research and educational programs that will ensure the future of recreational fishing.